2

 “So.”
 I swallowed nervously.
 “What exactly is this stuff supposed to show?”

 “It reacts to most compounds with iron and copper.”
 My brother said, his voice sounding almost reluctant.
-“Animal dung, cigar smoke, hell even some types of bleach.”
+“Animal dung, cigar smoke, and the like.”

-“Right, bleach.”
+“Right, animal dung.”
 That had to be it, right?
+There had to have been some pets kept around here.
 But if so, it was pretty weird only this room had been cleaned this way.
-Those glowing blue patterns, swiftly fading now, weren’t much more comforting.
+The shapes of those glowing blue patterns, swiftly fading now, weren’t much more comforting.
 “Or it could be something else with iron.
 Like blood.”

 “Very astute, Dy.”
 My brother turned on the lights, and I covered my eyes.
 “I’m not sure how much help calling the police here would be, especially with how old the traces here are already are.”
 He chewed his lip.
 “Not to mention that – ah.”